 These were enjoyable several hours, but it was already lunchtime, and we were getting hungry.
 So it was time to hit the road.

 There are several dining options in the area.
 You can check out Dag Dagan fish restaurant in the Kibbutz.
 Or visit Beit Hashita.
 At the entrance to Beit Hashita, there is a gas station.
-Attached to the gas station, there is a small center with several restaurants.
-If you want to continue the Japanese theme, then there is the Yakinton noodles bar.
+There is a small center with several restaurants by the gas station.
+If you want to continue the Japanese theme, there is the Yakinton noodles bar.
 We dined at Tur’ani restaurant, which offers pretty good middle eastern dishes.

 That’s all for today, and I’ll see you in future travels!

-Disclaimer: I was invited to Japanese Garden by Naama to write a post about the garden.
-I joined a real tour, and the expressed opinions are my own.
+Disclaimer: I was invited to the Japanese Garden by Naama to write a post about the garden.
+I joined an actual tour and expressed my own opinions.

 Additional ResourcesHere are several resources that I created to help travelers:

 - Israel Trip Planner is the page that will help you to create your perfect travel route.